 Elizabeth Gregerson resumed living at 403 Beacon in 1904, but in November of that year, she again went abroad, to Europe, where she remained for several years.

 By mid-1905, 403 Beacon was the home of William Henry Bowker, President of the Bowker Fertilizer Company, and his wife, Charlotte Jeanette (Ryder) Bowker.
 They had lived at 441 Marlborough in 1904.
-They continued to live at 403 Beacon in 1906, but had moved to Concord by 1907.
+They also maintained a residence in Concord, Massachusetts.
+They continued to live at 403 Beacon in 1906, but had moved to their home in Concord by 1907.

 By the 1906-1907 winter season, 403 Beacon was the home of Mr. and Mrs. Charles R. Smith.
 They continued to live there in 1908.